Across all cuisines in the world, some sort of fruit concoction is sure to be found. Jelly and Marmalade are two of the most prominent ones.

 What is Jelly?

-In the case of fruit jelly, the fruit juice is boiled with sugar and when it reaches a certain temperature, thickeners such as pectin or gelatin are added and the mixture is poured into molds
+In the case of fruit jelly, the fruit juice is boiled with sugar, and when it reaches a specific temperature, thickeners such as pectin or gelatin are added, and the mixture is poured into moulds

 and allowed to cool down either in refrigerators on in the open.

-The result is a semi-solid and semi-transparent delicacy that has a fruity taste and has a very soft texture which creates a wobble when hit with a spoon.
+The result is a semi-solid and semi-transparent delicacy with a fruity taste and a very soft texture, creating a wobble when hit with a spoon.

-Jelly is strictly made only from fruit juices and, therefore, has a uniform and light texture.
-They can be flavored with anything but fruits and berries are the most common.
+Jelly is strictly made only from fruit juices and has a uniform and light texture.
+They can be flavoured with anything but fruits, and berries are the most common.

-They are spread on bread, eaten with ice-creams, or served as dessert on their own.
-Cranberry jelly is widely served with Roasted Turkey on Thanksgiving Day.
+They are spread on bread, eaten with ice creams, or served as dessert.
+Cranberry jelly is widely administered with Roasted Turkey on Thanksgiving Day.

-Jelly desserts were first recorded in an 18th-century book and approximately 250 years later, they have the favorite of children and also a traditional presentation on many days of significance.
+Jelly desserts were first recorded in an 18th-century book, and approximately 250 years later, they have the favourite of children and a traditional presentation on many days of significance.

 What is Marmalade?